 Human beings get small amounts of vanadium from their diets and from drinking water.
 Somewhere between 90 and 99% of the vanadium in food and drink is never absorbed.
 The tiny amount of vanadium that gets into circulation accumulates in the tissues that use the most insulin, that is, in body fat and in the liver.

 In the late 1800's and early 1900's, before insulin was discovered, French scientists helped improve the condition of diabetics by giving them a vanadium compound known as sodium metavanadate.
 Since diabetes was then regarded as an invariably fatal disease, this vanadium compound was considered to be a wonder drug.
-It did not actually cure anyone of diabetes, but it did slow down the progression of the disease.
+It did not actually reverse diabetes, but it did slow down the progression of the disease.
 English doctors started recommending sodium metavanadate for another scourge of that era, syphilis, and American doctors started recommending vanadium mouthwashes to prevent cavities and tooth decay.

 Treatment with sodium metavanadate sometimes caused severe gastrointestinal problems, so researchers conducted small-scale clinical trials with a less toxic form of vanadium called vanadyl sulfate.
 Clinical testing found that it could help type 2 diabetics with blood sugar control, but it didn't help everyone who used it, and the best results were at smaller (100 mg per day) rather than larger (300 mg per day) doses.
 The beneficial effects of taking this form of vanadium last about 2 weeks after the last dose is taken, which is about how long the body takes to eliminate vanadium from fat, liver tissue, and bloodstream circulation.